tifoon/jazz/README.md

-# Problem
+# Why

 Resilient & Resource-efficient infra is a necessity for businesses and organizations.
+However having a FOSS solution to do the same is non-trivial.

 Apache Mesos & Apache Aurora are FOSS which could help provide Resilient & Resource-efficient cluster-managed infra-structure.